aburgin329/Stoplight/End User Documentation.md

 ### 3.1 Turning the System On

 - When the system is off:
-- An overlay modal will appear.
+- An overlay pop up will appear.
-- Click the **"Turn On"** button in the modal.
+- Click the **"Turn On"** button in the pop up.
 - A message **"Powering on…"** will briefly display while the system turns on.
-- The modal will close, and the main controls (stoplight, power button, and control sections) will be visible.
+- The pop up will close, and the main controls (stoplight, power button, and control sections) will be visible.

 ---